Agenda - NAWA

 Panelists:

-• Henryka Mościcka-Dendys, PhD - Undersecretary of State in The Ministry of Foreign Affairs;
+• Henryka Mościcka-Dendys, PhD - Undersecretary of State in the Ministry of Foreign Affairs (online);

-• Jan Szyszko - Secretary of State in The Ministry of Development Funds and Regional Policy.
+• Marta Mioduszewska - Deputy Director of the Department of Innovation and Development Support Programmes, Ministry of Development Funds and Regional Policy.

 Although in the declarative layer the role of science and its global dimension is strongly emphasized in various contexts, with concrete decisions we often see that approaches to this issue differ between ministries responsible for science, international cooperation or development issues.